camunda/camunda-docs-manual/site/src/documents/api-references/embedded-forms/02-controls/00-inputs.html.md

 ## Hidden

 Hidden input elements are HTML `<input type="hidden">` controls.
-They are not displayed in the form, but can be used to retrieve values to be used in the context of the form (e.g. using angular bindings).
+They are not displayed in the form, but can be used to retrieve values to be used in the context of the form (e.g., using Angular bindings).

 ### Binding a Hidden Element to a Process Variable